Rahul-Choudhary-3614/Deep-Reinforcement-Learning-Notebooks/README.md

 8) The Eighth Notebook contains an algorithm called Proximal Policy Optimization (PPO) extending Actor- Critic Algorithm.It is a another family of policy gradient methods for reinforcement learning, which alternate between sampling data through interaction with the environment, and optimizing a "surrogate" objective function using stochastic gradient ascent.

 9) The Ninth Notebook contains an algorithm called Soft Actor-Critic (SAC): Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor.
-It is policy maximum entropy actor-critic algorithm which provides for both sample- efficient learning and stability.This algorithm extends readily to very complex, high-dimensional tasks.
+It is policy maximum entropy actor-critic algorithm which provides for both sample- efficient learning and stability.
+This algorithm extends readily to very complex, high-dimensional tasks.

+10) The Tenth Notebook contains an algorithm called Asynchronous Advantage Actor Critic (A3C): A3C is an algorithm similar to A2C but differs in a way that is  Asynchronous i.e. multiple independent agents(networks) with their own weights interact with a different copy of the environment in parallel and  thus explore a bigger part of the state-action space in much less time.

-Credits: A lot of theory part is taken from Book:Foundations of Deep Reinforcement Learning By Graesser Laura and  Keng Wah Loon.
+Credits: A lot of theory part for initial few notebooks is taken from Book:Foundations of Deep Reinforcement Learning By Graesser Laura and  Keng Wah Loon.

 Codes are not taken from anywhere so if you face any issue you can contact me at rcstark3614@gmail.com.